Recommendations for UK supermarkets – 2024 update

 • inform which crops and countries to prioritise for IPM strategies.

 • Adopt the strictest and, therefore most precautionary, Maximum Residue Level of any jurisdiction in which they operate.
-In particular, when EU and UK Maximum Residue Limits diverge, supermarkets should apply the stricter of the two.
+In particular, when EU and GB Maximum Residue Limits diverge, supermarkets should apply the stricter of the two.

 • Put in place measures designed to reduce and avoid instances of multiple residues appearing on single items (known as ‘pesticide cocktails’).